isomerpages/gb-assist/pages/solutionrepo/solution315.md

 ---
-title: Autocount Accounting 2.0 - Package (Basic - 1 User)
+title: Corsiva Lab - E-Commerce Website Development Version 1.0 - Customized E-Commerce Website Development Package
 permalink: /productivity-solutions-grant/solutionrepo/solution315
 ---

 #### Description

-Autocount is an integrated Accounting and Inventory Management System.
-It covers all your accounting needs.
-Offering you a full fledge of AR, AP, GL, sales/purchase management & inventory control.
-Provide various real-time, intelligent, easy access accounting & operation reports to support business analysis needs.
+Extend your business online and generate higher sales revenue with our scalable E-Commerce solutions.
+With your own digital platform, you can allow your customers to purchase 24/7, widen your reach with a global audience and even retain and attract customers with unique data insights.
+Our in-house team leverages on WordPress WooCommerce technology, a platform that allows you to easily manage the E-Commerce Website on a day to day basis without having any programming knowledge.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Creative_eWorld_Autocount_Annex 3_CR_wef26Jun2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Corsiva_20200318_Annex_3(mti)_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria